Akshay746/Akshay746/README.md

 - 🌱 I’m currently learning
        - Solidity
 - 💞️ I’m looking to collaborate on
-       - Projects that willl help me biuld up my foundation.
+       - Projects that willl help me build up my foundation.
 - 📫 How to reach me
        - @0x_akshay